cypress-io/cypress/packages/frontend-shared/README.md

 ### For development

-We only use Cypress Component Tests in this package, to develop the components in isolation.
+In this package, we use Cypress Component Tests to develop the components in isolation, and no E2E tests.
 E2E tests should be written in the packages that consume these components (`app` and `launchpad`).
+This means that there is no app to visit for development, instead, we open Cypress:

 ```bash
 ## from repo root